St. James Hotel (Cimarron, New Mexico)

-The St. James Hotel, located in historic downtown Cimarron, New Mexico, is a historic hotel, restaurant and bar.
-It is known for its legendary status of being haunted by the spirits of men murdered there in the 19th century during northeastern New Mexico's "wild west" days.
+The St. James Hotel, located in historic downtown Cimarron, New Mexico, is a historic hotel, restaurant and saloon.
 Today, guests can stay at the historic hotel, in either the historic section (main building with bar and restaurant) or in a modern addition (new building).
 The hotel is in the National Register of Historic Places and is part of the Cimarron Historic District.